 Mr. Price answered that there is a company, Noble Energy, based out of Houston, Texas.
 They have leased a substantial amount of property in Elko County primarily along the west, northwest side of the Rubys all the way up to the Mary's River area just to the west of Wells.
 They have about 350,000 net acres for drilling some test holes.
 If they end up drilling a lot of wells, the Nevada Division of Minerals, the Nevada Division of Environmental Protection and the BLM would be overseeing their operation.
 For additional information on hydraulic fracturing, Mr. Price provided a factual website.
 Over a million wells have been hydraulically fractured during the last 66 years in the United States and Canada.
 Mr. Price stated that he has not been able to find documentation where this has contaminated any fresh water aquifer.
 It is the job of the Nevada Division of Minerals to ensure this is done correctly.
 These fractures are generally at a minimum depth of at least 4,500 feet below any fresh water aquifer.
+Many times they are 8,000 to up to 12,000 feet deeper than the lowest fresh water aquifer.
 If it does work out, it could provide a lot of revenue to the state as well as jobs.